• Skip to primary navigation

 Charcoal should be fine.
 Just don't crank up the heat all the way and watch the temperature.

-Grilled Pork Tenderloin Medallions
+🐖About Pork Tenderloin

 This recipe is listed in these categories.
 See them for more similar recipes.